emha-koeln/banned-ips/readme.txt

     You may change the defaults in the Banned IP's configuration interface or, for standalone use, inside the banned.php file

 == Use ==

     As WordPress Plugin:
 	    Sample:     [bannedips]
         or:         [bannedips db='/path/to/fail2banDB' lang='de' bl_links=false]

         Attributes given overwrite defaults.

     Standalone:

-    The file 'banned.php' maybe used 'as is' on your site without WordPress.
+        The files 'banned.php','abuseipdb.php' and 'blocklist.php' maybe used 'as is' on your site without WordPress.
         For configuration see '$my*'-vars inside banned.php.

+== Tested on ==

+    Ubuntu Ubuntu 18.04.5 LTS
+        defaults: look above 'Requires'
+        apache 2.4

+    Debian 10.5
+        defaults: look above 'Requires'
+        apache 2.4

+    FreeBSD 12.x
+        defaults: look above 'Requires'
+        apache 2.4

 == Changelog ==

 = 0.1.5.beta =

     (Not started)
-    TODO:       Use more OOP
+    TODO:       Use more OOP, Standalone Testing

 = 0.1.5.alpha =

     Bugs:       Installation in 'banned-ips' plugin folder only works with 'banned-ips.zip' Translation in Widget
                 Doesn't work as Frontpage
+                Null in ConnectBlocklist

     TODO:       Cron, Use statistics from own DB, Graph Colors, blocklist per user stats, Widget
-    NEW:        Options: i18n, Use Cron, Show Stats Graph With Cron we use our own stats-db for abuseipdb and blocklist
+    NEW:        Options: i18n, Use Cron, Show Stats Graph With Cron we use our own stats-db for abuseipdb and blocklist Transparent Graphs in Widget

     Options, Options-Page, WP-Cronjobs, Graph

 = 0.1.4 =

     Bugs:       Installation in 'banned-ips' plugin folder only works with 'banned-ips.zip'

     Test WP deactivation hook, WP cron, Blocklist and AbuseIPDB Statistics